otvam/scisave/README.md

 * `.gz, .gzip` - for JSON gzip files
 * `.pck, .pkl, .pickle` - for Pickle files

 The JSON/YAML files with the custom extensions are still valid JSON/YAML files.
+Pickle is significantly faster than JSON for very large data files.

 SciSave is written in Python (NumPy and PyYAML are the only dependencies).
 SciSave is respecting **semantic versioning** (starting from version 1.4).